-1.3.3 Flexible I/O Lane Selection
+1.3.2 Flexible I/O Lane Selection

-HSIO lane configuration and type is statically selected by soft straps, which are managed through the Platform Flash Image Tool, available as part of $Intel^{\$}$ CSME releases.
+HSIO lane configuration and type is statically selected by soft straps, which are managed through the Platform Flash Image Tool, available as part of Intel[®] CSME releases.
+Refer to the SPI Programming Guide documentation for details on how to configure the Flexible I/O lanes via soft straps.